Office of Faculty and Staff Labor Relations

 2. Within 25 feet of all campus buildings, including residence halls[1].

-Signage communicating this policy must be posted within 10 feet of all building entries.
+The University will post signage communicating these prohibitions within 10 feet of all building entries.

 Violations of this policy may result in appropriate disciplinary measures in accordance with University By-Laws, General Rules of Conduct for All University Employees, applicable collective bargaining agreements, and the Student Code.